MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-multi-geo.md

 With Office 365 Multi-Geo, you can provision and store data at rest in the geo locations that you've chosen to meet data residency requirements, and at the same time unlock your global roll out of modern productivity experiences to your workforce.

-![Screenshot of multi-geo map from the SharePoint admin center](media/multi-geo-world-map.png)

-Here's how multi-geo features can benefit your organization:

-- Operate as one global connected organization with a single Office 365 tenant spanning multiple geo locations.

-- Meet data residency requirements by creating and hosting mail and file data-at-rest within a specified geo location.

-- Empower your satellite users with the same modern productivity experiences enjoyed by your central location users.

-- Enable your users to move across geo locations as their role changes, while access to their content is kept intact.

-- Tailor your sharing policies per geo location and data loss prevention policies per site.

-- Designate eDiscovery managers per geo location and allow governing cases tailored to your geo location.

-- Choose unique URL namespaces (for example, ContosoEUR.sharepoint.com) for your additional geo locations.

-- Consolidate your regional on-premises data into your multi-geo tenant.

-Note that Office 365 Multi-Geo is not primarily designed for performance optimization, it is designed to meet data residency requirements.
-For information about performance optimization for Office 365, see [Network planning and performance tuning for Office 365](https://support.office.com/article/e5f1228c-da3c-4654-bf16-d163daee8848) or contact your support group.

 In a multi-geo environment, your Office 365 tenant consists of a central location (where your Office 365 subscription was originally provisioned) and one or more satellite locations.
 The key concept of multi-geo is that a single tenancy will span across multiple geo locations.
 In a multi-geo tenant, the information about geo locations, groups, and user information, is mastered in Azure Active Directory (AAD).
 Because your tenant information is mastered centrally and synchronized into each geo location, sharing and experiences involving anyone from your company contain global awareness.

+Many workload-specific settings can be configured independently per geo location.
+For example, site sharing settings and eDiscovery.

+![Screenshot of multi-geo map from the SharePoint admin center](media/multi-geo-world-map.png)

+Note that Office 365 Multi-Geo is not primarily designed for performance optimization, it is designed to meet data residency requirements.
+For information about performance optimization for Office 365, see [Network planning and performance tuning for Office 365](https://support.office.com/article/e5f1228c-da3c-4654-bf16-d163daee8848) or contact your support group.

 ## Terminology

 Here are the key terms used in describing Office 365 Multi-Geo: